aws-samples/dynamic-image-handler-poc/README.md

 CDK deployment - This will install VPC, Subnets, NAT Gateway, ALB, ASG, EC2 launch configuration.
 Cloudfront deployment is not included in this stack.
 Please set it up manually if required.
 If deplpoying into GovCloud, you can utilize commercial CloudFront with GovCloud Origin as described here - https://docs.aws.amazon.com/govcloud-us/latest/UserGuide/setting-up-cloudfront.html

+!!!Note This deploymet doesn't add HTTPS certificates to ALB.
+Uses HTTP by default.
+Please modify the script to add HTTPS support for actual app implementation.

-Install latest cdk version
+#####  Install latest cdk version

 ```
 npm install -g aws-cdk
 ```

-Make sure you are in source root directory.
+#####  Make sure you are in source root directory.

-Goto `constructs` directory to access CDK scripts
+>Goto `constructs` directory to access CDK scripts

 ```
 cd constructs
 ```

-Install and build the cdk scripts
+#####  Install and build the cdk scripts

 ```
 npm i
 npm run build
 ```

-Execute below CDK commands to deploy the infrastructure and the application
+##### Execute below CDK commands to deploy the infrastructure and the application

 ```
 cdk bootstrap